 CRISPY SMASHED POTATOES

 These Crispy Smashed Potatoes are every bit as good as they sound – and then some!
 This is a no-boil recipe using smaller sized baby potatoes.

 - Method: roast

 Line a baking sheet with silpat, parchment paper or lightly grease with oil.

-Carefully remove from oven, using a flat bottom item (I used the bottom of a 1 cup measure) or back of big spatula, smash potatoes.
+Smash: Carefully remove the sheet pan from the oven, using a flat bottom item (I used the bottom of a 1 cup measuring cup) or back of a big spatula, smash potatoes.
 Smash to about ½ inch, a little smaller if you can without them falling apart too much.
-Use a fork to help remove tators that may stick to your smasher of choice.
+Gently use a fork to help remove potatoes that may stick to your smasher of choice.
 It’s ok if they fall apart a little, they should crisp up and stick together once finished.

-Place potatoes back in the oven and continue to bake for 20 – 25 minutes, until edges are deliciously golden and crispy looking.
+Roast 2: Place potatoes back in the oven and continue to bake for an additional 20 – 25 minutes, until edges are deliciously golden and crispy looking.
 Bake longer if you prefer very crispy potatoes!

-Serve potatoes drizzled with dressing and topped with scallions and parsley.
+Serve: Place potatoes on individual plates and drizzle with sauce and top with greens.
 Or serve however you like!

 Serves 4 – 6